weavejester/lein-ring/README.md

 * `:stacktraces?` -
   If true, display a stacktrace when an exception is thrown.
-  Defaults to true in development mode, false in production.
+  Defaults to true for server or server-headless tasks.
+Ignored (always false) for generated artifacts.

 * `:stacktrace-middleware` -
   A symbol referencing the middleware to use for reporting